psolymos/clickrup/README.md

   - Subtasks
   - Checklists

-We can list Workspaces that we have access to as
+We can list Workspaces that we have access to using the `cu_get_teams()` function.
+It takes no arguments, it only passes the access token behind the scenes, so it is a good way to test if things are working as expected

 ``` r
 Teams <- cu_get_teams()